appleboy919/Flask_Crash/FlaskWeb_Lynda/1_FlaskApp/README.md

                 else:
                     return 'This is not valid'
             ```
+        - Post Request:
             ![PostRequest](post_request.png)

-                - Post request is made
+        - After entering the url again, a **get** request is made, and will show the invalid message as **Get** request is detected
             ![GetRejected](get_rejected.png)
-                - After entering the url again, a **get** request is made, and will show the invalid message as **Get** request is detected